Brunine/Brunine/README.md

 👁️ Familiar programmimg with C, C++, C#, Python and JavaScript <br>
 ☯️ Member of Team Porão <br>

-Give me a job and I'll do it.

 ## Hobbies

 <a href="https://tryhackme.com/p/Brunine" target="_blank">TryHackMe</a>